 ``build/pydoc-topics/topics.py`` to ``../Lib/pydoc_data/topics.py``.

-___ Commit any changes to pydoc_topics.py and the doc sources.
+___ Commit your changes to pydoc_topics.py

-___ Make sure the SOURCE_URI in ``Doc/tools/sphinxext/pyspecific.py``
+___ Make sure the SOURCE_URI in ``Doc/tools/extensions/pyspecific.py``

 points to the right branch in the hg repository (or ``default`` for